qchenevier/MBA_memoire/doc/reaction_organization.md

 CIME firms profit by reducing inefficiencies in production, search, and/or delivery.
 Disruptive innovations offer greater efficiency in these roles [@Gimpel2012].

+And by referring to the part about [Information Value](#information-value), we can understand how those activities relate to the different types of uncertainties:

-The business of **Information Search** is about reducing market uncertainty by producing Information about market opportunities for each individual, i.e. searching trading partners, reducing the cost of transaction.
+- The business of **Information Search** is about reducing market uncertainty by producing Information about market opportunities for each individual, i.e. searching trading partners, reducing the cost of transaction.

-The business of **Information Production** is about reducing technological uncertainty by combination of value-less information by creating valuable technological Information or Knowledge (such as event prediction or technological innovation) reducing the cost of production.
+- The business of **Information Production** is about reducing technological uncertainty by combination of value-less information by creating valuable technological Information or Knowledge (such as event prediction or technological innovation) reducing the cost of production.

 It is interesting to note that the Delivery of Information is not considered by @Hirshleifer1971 in his model.
 Maybe the Value of this activity was less striking and less easy to modelize.
-It could explain why most telecommunication companies (working in the Delivery of Information) are diversifying their activities in the Information Production or Search.
-The current battle around net neutrality in USA, where Telecom operators are trying to control the Information which is transiting through their pipes is revealing how they they think that the Information Delivery activity is not Value adding enough: they are trying to control the Information Produce and Search to extract value.
+It could explain why most telecommunication companies (doing the Delivery of Information) are diversifying their activities in the Information Production or Search.
+The current battle around net neutrality in USA, where Telecom operators are trying to control the Information which is transiting through their pipes might be revealing how they they think that the Information Delivery activity is not adding enough value: they are trying to control the Information Produce and Search to extract value.

-To enhance the Decisions of an Actor on a Market, an Information or Knowledge should have the following properties: **Private, Prior, Sure**.
+#### Capture Information Value {#value-capture}

 According to @Hirshleifer1971, there are 3 ways to capture the value of an Information or a Knowledge relevant to a market: **Consumptive Adaptation, Optimal Speculation, Resale of the Information**.